vitor-belim/react-nodejs/README.md

   endpoint `/auth/update-password`.
 - (personal preference) Refactored `SignUp` and `Login` components' shared code into a single `Authentication`. component.
 Refactored `CreatePost` and `EditPost` components' shared code into a single `PostForm`. component.
+Moved form-related CSS into `Form.css` to avoid code duplication.
 Did some other minor adjustments.